James Washington (safety)

-James McArthur Washington (born January 10, 1965) is a former American football safety in the National Football League (NFL) for the Los Angeles Rams, Dallas Cowboys and the Washington Redskins.
-With the Cowboys, he won back-to-back titles in Super Bowl XXVII and Super Bowl XXVIII, both against the Buffalo Bills.
+James McArthur Washington (born January 10, 1965) is an American former professional football player who was a safety in the National Football League (NFL) for the Los Angeles Rams, Dallas Cowboys and the Washington Redskins.
+With the Cowboys, Washington won back-to-back titles in Super Bowl XXVII and Super Bowl XXVIII, both against the Buffalo Bills.
 He played college football for the UCLA Bruins.

-Early years
+Early life

 Washington attended Jordan High School, before accepting a scholarship from UCLA.

 In 1984, he was named the starter at free safety and registered a school record for a freshman 119 tackles.
 He was a standout defensive back, finishing as a four-year starter with 339 tackles and 15 interceptions.

 He played in the 1984 Rose Bowl, 1985 Fiesta Bowl, 1986 Rose Bowl, 1986 Freedom Bowl, and the 1987 Aloha Bowl.
 He was the co-most valuable player of the game in the 1985 Fiesta Bowl.
-Washington has a BA degree in history from UCLA and is a member of Phi Beta Sigma fraternity.
+Washington has a BA degree in history from UCLA, Master in Education from APU and is a member of Phi Beta Sigma fraternity.

 Professional career

 Los Angeles Rams

-Washington was selected by the Los Angeles Rams in the fifth round (137th overall) of the 1988 NFL Draft, after dropping because he tore the same knee ligament as a junior and senior.
+Washington was selected by the Los Angeles Rams in the fifth round (137th overall) of the 1988 NFL draft, after dropping because he tore the same knee ligament as a junior and senior.

 On November 6, 1989, he was placed on the injured reserve list with a thigh injury he suffered in the ninth game against the Minnesota Vikings.
 He was activated on December 28, in time for the playoffs.
-He replaced an injured Vince Newsome at free safety in the NFC title game and posted 9 unassisted tackles, during a 3-30 loss against the San Francisco 49ers.
+He replaced an injured Vince Newsome at free safety in the NFC title game and posted 9 unassisted tackles, during a 3–30 loss against the San Francisco 49ers.

 Playing sparingly as a reserve during his first two years in the league, the Rams left him unprotected—eligible to sign with any team—under Plan B free agency at the end of the 1989 season.